Wondering “what is a pallet jack”?

 Fabric

-If you’ve never used a pallet jack before, you probably have some questions about how to do so.
+If you’ve never used a pallet jack before, you probably have questions about how to do so.

 But before we cover that, let’s explain how a pallet jack works.